codynhanpham/rust_audio_server/README.md

 ##### Note

 > A very optional parameter, `time`, is available for this route.
 You can indicate the request time (ideally in UNIX nanosecond) in the request, and the server will log it.
 This is useful if you want to compare the request time with the audio start time in the logs. ***THIS ASSUME THAT THE CLIENT AND SERVER ARE SYNCED TO THE SAME CLOCK / TIME***.
-If you are unsure of the time difference between the client and server, simply ignore this parameter, as well as the `timestamp_request` column in the logs.
+If you are unsure of the time difference between the client and server, simply ignore this parameter, as well as the `timestamp_client` column in the logs.
 >
 > *Example request:*
 > ```bash